-Our Organization: Horses of Hope Oregon (formerly the Adaptive Riding Institute) was founded in 1988.
-Our history makes us the longest continuously operating equine therapy program in the State.
-The original focus of the non-profit was on providing recreational horseback riding to people of all ages with physical limitations.
+Horses of Hope Oregon (formerly the Adaptive Riding Institute) was founded in 1988.
+Our history makes us the longest continuously operating equine assisted services program in the state of Oregon.

-Since its inception in 1988 Horses of Hope Oregon has provided services to thousands and thousands of clients over the years.
-Over time we have expanded both the programs that our organization offers, and correspondingly the number of clients we are able to serve.
+Since its inception in 1988, Horses of Hope Oregon has provided services to thousands of participants.
+Over time, we have expanded both the programs that our organization offers and the number of participants we are able to serve.
 We are a 501( c )(3) non-profit organization that is a provider of health and wellness services for Oregon’s special needs population.

-The Stable has 24 stalls with attached paddocks, as well as an outdoor arena with challenge course, used when weather permits.
+Our stable has 24 stalls with attached paddocks, as well as an outdoor arena with challenge course, used when weather permits.

 Behind our stable is our Sensory Trail system – winding through an evergreen forest and up and down hills, and right past neighboring Willamette Valley Vineyard’s beautiful grapevines.
 Our trails allow participants to interact with the world around them and utilize their various senses, including visual, tactile, olfactory, and auditory.
 There are different stations along the paths of the Sensory Trails where a participant may experience different sounds, such as wind chimes, their horse walking over a wooden bridge, or cobblestones, and smell the lilacs and lavender when they’re blooming.